 Jim is the University’s urban forester, managing the planting, maintenance and preservation of the trees on the main campus and various other university properties.
 He reviews and provides input on all construction and capital projects that impact tree protection, design and planting.
 He works with students, staff and faculty to increase awareness of the benefits of urban trees.
 Jim also oversees the campus tree care plan as part of the Arbor Day Foundation’s Tree Campus USA designation that the University has held since 2008.

-Jennifer Hobson, Sustainability Coordinator, Recycling and Sustainability
+Vacant, Sustainability Coordinator, Recycling and Sustainability

 Markus Hogue, Program Coordinator, Landscaping

 Markus manages the central irrigation system that monitors water use on the University’s landscape.
 He ensures the irrigation is operating at peak efficiency and incorporating the best management practices for irrigating landscapes in an urban environment.
 He provides irrigation audits and data analysis to identify and implement sustainable and water conservation methods.